sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ## Finding the right element

 One of the key things in your script is to be able to find the right element to invoke.
-If the elemnt has an id it's easy.
+If the element has an id it's easy.
 If not you can use developer tools in your favourite browser.
-The all work mostly the same: Open devtools in the page you want to inspect, click on the element and right click on devtools for that element.
+The all work mostly the same: Open DevTools in the page you want to inspect, click on the element and right click on DevTools for that element.
 Then you will see something like this:

 ![Using Safari to find the selector]({{site.baseurl}}/img/selector-safari.png) {: .img-thumbnail-center}